Research Ethics and Governance

 The SCHN HREC is certified by the National Health and Medical Research Council for the review of paediatric clinical trials and clinical research.
 It also has international accreditation in the US as an Institutional Review Board.

 SCHN Research Governance provides oversight and management of research through the implementation of processes that ensure accountability, responsibility and transparency.
-To commence a human research project at the Kids Research Institute you must have appropriate HREC approval and site authorisation (which is achieved via submission of a Site Specific Application to the SCHN Research Governance office).
+To commence a human research project at Kids Research you must have appropriate HREC approval and site authorisation (which is achieved via submission of a Site Specific Application to the SCHN Research Governance office).

 Research Governance ensures research compliance with legislation, regulations, and codes of good practice, thereby safeguarding the rights and safety of participants while protecting and promoting the integrity of research and investigators.
 It also ensures that the necessary authorisations are secured and that the resources required to accommodate each research project have been negotiated and are available.

-Kids Research Institute investigators seek and gain the approval of the Children’s Medical Research Institute (CMRI)/The Children’s Hospital Westmead (CHW) Animal Ethics Committee (AEC) prior to commencing any research involving animals.
+Kids Research investigators seek and gain the approval of the Children’s Medical Research Institute (CMRI)/The Children’s Hospital Westmead (CHW) Animal Ethics Committee (AEC) prior to commencing any research involving animals.